-Contact Kamensky Cohen & Riechelson (KCR) now to discuss your reckless driving charges and begin your defense.
+Contact Cohen & Riechelson (CR) now to discuss your reckless driving charges and begin your defense.

-Contact the NJ & PA Drowsy Driving & Accident Injury Lawyers at KCR for Assistance
+Contact the NJ & PA Drowsy Driving & Accident Injury Lawyers at CR for Assistance

 Hiring the right attorney can make all the difference in the world.
 One of our knowledgeable attorneys will be happy to answer your questions and advise you on the most effective legal options available in your case.